-We are approved independent antique valuers totally compliant to HMRC standards and are asked by auction houses, the general public, and insurance companies to act as an expert witness to undertake the valuation of antique items and fine art for inheritance tax purposes.
-If you’re thinking of undertaking this probate yourself using HMRC’s PA1 form please remember that an executor or executors of the estate should not act as an expert witness on items of value or merit and this should be undertaken by an expert witness .
+We are approved independent antique valuers, totally compliant to HMRC standards.
+We are frequently asked by auction houses, the general public, and insurance companies to act as an expert witness to undertake the valuation of antique items and fine art for inheritance tax purposes.
+If you’re thinking of undertaking this probate yourself using HMRC’s PA1 form please remember that an executor or executors of the estate should not act as an expert witness.
+We have the experience and knowledge to undertake this for you.

-Our aim is to value these items correctly, but also to value the contents at the lowest price possible and to prove this value and by doing so lowering the amount of tax payable
+Our aim is to value your items correctly, but also to value the contents at the lowest price possible and to prove this value, lowering the amount of tax payable.

 If you are left as the executor of an estate it can be quite complicated knowing how to proceed.

-We offer advice willingly for those people requiring help in relation to whether they should make a declaration for inheritance tax purposes or not, one very important thing to remember is that one should not sell anything from the estate until the contents have been valued and declared, and this declaration has been forwarded to HMRC.
+We offer advice for those people requiring help in relation to whether they should make a declaration for inheritance tax purposes or not.
+One very important thing to remember is that one should not sell anything from the estate until the contents have been valued and declared, and this declaration has been forwarded to HMRC.

 Please click here if you wish contact the HMRC for advice on how to proceed with your probate valuation.

-Some lucky people are asked when they are found by the HMRC to have sold things prior to the probate being settled to value the contents retrospectively, but valuing retrospectively is not the best way to proceed, and can be quite expensive, it is always important to remember that the executor of the estate is not necessary aware of the banking and financial details of the deceased HMRC obviously will be.
+Some lucky people are asked when they are found by the HMRC to have sold things prior to the probate being settled to value the contents retrospectively, but valuing retrospectively is not the best way to proceed, and can be quite expensive.
+It is always important to remember that the executor of the estate is not necessary aware of the banking and financial details of the deceased, while HMRC obviously will be.

 If the declaration made to HMRC doesn’t fully fall in with their expectancy of the contents and wealth of the individual they could very well contest the declaration.